kishorekrrish3/Automated-Answer-Grading-System-Using-EasyOCR-and-Semantic-Similarity/README.md

 ---

-# Automated Grading System using OCR
+# Automated Grading System using EasyOCR and Semantic Similarity

 ## Project Overview